esper-io/console_docs/docs/requirements/firewall.md

 -   13.52.132.230 (required only if you want to allow secure remote ADB access to your devices)

-For customers that are provisioning devices behind a firewall, there are a few additional URLs to allow:
+For customers that are onboarding devices behind a firewall, there are a few additional URLs to allow:

 -   dpcdownloads.esper.cloud
 -   [downloads.esper.io](http://downloads.esper.io/)
--   [services.shoonyacloud.com](http://services.shoonyacloud.com/) (only for serial number-based provisioning)
+-   [services.shoonyacloud.com](http://services.shoonyacloud.com/) (only for serial number-based onboarding)

 ### Ports